Predicting polaron mobility in organic semiconductors with the Feynman variational approach: Introduction

-The FHIP theory \cite{Feynman1962} builds on this variational solution, providing a linear response (relatively low field) mobility theory.
+FHIP~\cite{Feynman1962} builds a linear-response theory (relatively low field) around this variational solution of the polaron quasi-particle, for the Fr\"ohlich Hamiltonian.
+The original electron-phonon Hamiltonian is not directly present, but corrections to the response function are made by expanding the true influence functional about the influence functional of the trial quasi-particle.
+This quasi-particle solution is parameterised by two variational parameters $v$ and $w$ (or equivalently, the fictitious mass $M$ and spring coupling constant $C$).
 The interacting thermal bath of \emph{harmonic} phonon excitations is replaced with a two-point memory function.
-Thereby a mobility theory is developed which contains all orders of perturbation theory.
-In crystalline semiconductors, these techniques are being increasing recognised as powerful and predictive , not least as polar optical mode scattering (i.e. polaronic effects) are recognised as a major scattering process across a wide range of technologically relevant materials.
+Thereby a mobility theory is developed which contains all orders of perturbation theory, and which can be evaluated extremely efficiently.

-In the FHIP theory, the object around which the mobility is constructed is \emph{just} the variational solution of the polaron quasiparticle, i.e. Fr\"ohlich's Hamiltonian doesn't explicitly occur.
-Corrections to this solution are then made by expanding around the influence function for the quasi-particle with the influence functional derived from the Fr\"ohlich Hamiltonian.
-This quasi-particle solution is simply the two variational parameters $v$ and $w$ (or equivalently, the fictitious mass $M$ and spring coupling constant $C$).
+In crystalline semiconductors, these techniques are being increasingly recognised as powerful and predictive, not least as polar optical mode scattering (i.e. polaronic effects) is recognised as a major scattering process across a wide range of technologically relevant materials.

-It is well known \cite{Hellwarth1999,Frost2017} that the FHIP theory works equally well with the finite temperature \=Osaka \cite{Osaka1959} extension to Fr\"ohlich's Hamiltonian, even though the parameters of the variational solution are observed to be quite different \cite{Frost2017}.
-This begs the question whether the FHIP theory can apply equally well to other quasi-particle mobility problems, and whether the original Feynman variational solution can be extended beyond Fr\"ohlich's Hamiltonian to other electron-phonon couplings.
+FHIP works equally well~\cite{Hellwarth1999,Frost2017} with the finite temperature \=Osaka~\cite{Osaka1959} extension to Fr\"ohlich's Hamiltonian, even though the parameters of the variational solution are observed to be quite different~\cite{Frost2017}.
+This begs the question of whether the FHIP approach can be used with other quasi-particle mobility problems, and whether the original Feynman variational solution can be extended beyond Fr\"ohlich's Hamiltonian to other electron-phonon couplings.

-We thought it would be a good idea to see whether we could apply these polaron variation theories to organic electronic materials, where the polaron problem is treated on a lattice of individual sites (rather than a continuum), with Holstein (on site) and Peierls (off site) electron-phonon couplings, rather than the dielectric electron-phonon coupling in the Fr\"ohlich Hamiltonian (the physics of a polar continuum).
+We thought it would be a good idea to see whether we could apply these polaron variation theories to organic electronic materials, where the polaron problem is treated on a lattice of individual sites (rather than a continuum), with Holstein (on site) and Peierls (off-site) electron-phonon couplings, rather than the dielectric electron-phonon coupling in the Fr\"ohlich Hamiltonian (the physics of a polar continuum).
+The simplest form of such a lattice polaron problem is the Holstein Hamiltonian~\cite{HolsteinI1959, HolsteinII1959}.